Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Simulations using observed NYC precinct data

-Overall, the key takeaways from the simulations are that 1) Our approach is well-suited to estimating treatment effects in the policing data in NYC, 2) Our approach is robust to biases from unmeasured time-varying confounders, and 3) we obtain valid inference even though we condition on an estimate of $\widehat{\boldsymbol{\Sigma}}$.
+Overall, the simulations showed that our approach is well-suited to estimating treatment effects in the policing data in NYC.
+Additionally, we have seen that our approach is robust to certain types of unmeasured confounding as long as stationarity continues to hold.